KhushiKV/MeetingSchedulerApp/README.md

 This forms just a gist of the overall App.
 The User Interface and Navigation between pages have been set up keeping in mind the comfort of users, to provide them with an enjoyable experience.

-## IITISoC '21:
-The project is created as part of the IIT Indore Summer of Code for the year 2021 (IITISoC '21).
-Time and again, IITISoC has brought forth plethora of oppportunities before students to tickle their imagination and delve deeper into the technicalities of an hands-on experience with real-world like projects.
-It has always kept up the spirit of introducing students to the wonderful and intriguing world of Software Development and Open-Source.
-This Web Application is also one of the tech projects in the Web Development Domain created and developed meticulously to contribute to the enriching experience of IITISoC.

-## Mentors and Team Members:
-Heartfelt thanks and sincere gratitude to the mentors- Dipin Garg and Krishanu Saini for their continuing support and the most invaluable guidance throughout the development of the project.
-Their genuine and unwavering faith in the team members kept us going.
-Needless to say, their technical knacks in places where we found ourselves caught, helped us gear up and accomplish the project well.

-Team Members: K Sneha, Khushi Verma, Mir Razee, Harshitha Budati

-All of the team members worked together on the project, most of the times work was divided among the four of us without any clear demarcation as everyone co-operated.
-Broadly speaking, Sneha created the initial schedular Express ejs files and set up navigation amongst them.
-A calendar was also added by her to make the page look better.
-Khushi created the Home page and Login/Signup React pages and set up the backend bone for the project using Node and Express.
-Calendar logic like display of events on the google-like calendar and other related settings were also incorporated by her.
-Mir handled the Meeting Reminder set up and working, also created structure for login page and worked on the calendar addition.
-Harshitha designed a signup page for the project and worked with the calendar design for the second calendar for display.
-With this team-work, the project was completed beautifully.

 ## Using the project App
 The fully-fledged app is deployed and hosted at https://meeting-scheduler-app0.herokuapp.com/ .By clicking on this link, it will redirect you the Meeting Scheduler App.